Dona Torr

-Dona Ruth Anne Torr (April 28, 1883 – January 8, 1957) was a British Marxist historian, and a major influence on the famous Communist Party Historians Group.
-Aside from her translations of many Marxist classics into English, she is perhaps best known for her unfinished biography of the important labour activist, Tom Mann, Tom Mann and his Times (London, 1956).
+Dona Ruth Anne Torr (April 28, 1883 – January 8, 1957) was a British Marxist historian and translator, and a major influence on the Communist Party Historians Group.
+Besides her translations of several Marx and Engels texts into English, she is known for her biography of labour activist Tom Mann, Tom Mann and His Times, which was completed by others after her illness and death.

 Early life

-Dona Torr was the daughter of William Torr, afterwards vicar of Eastham and Hon.
-Canon of Chester Cathedral.
+Dona Torr was the daughter of William Torr, vicar of Eastham, Merseyside and later the Canon of Chester Cathedral.
 She had three sisters and two younger brothers.
-The Torr family was listed in Burke's Landed Gentry and her grandfather, John Torr, had been a wealthy merchant in Liverpool, a Conservative M.P., and staunch Anglican.
-Dona attended University College, London, on and off, completing a BA Honours degree in English before the First World War.
+Her grandfather, John Torr, was a wealthy merchant in Liverpool, a Conservative M.P., and a staunch Anglican.
+The Torr family was listed in Burke's Landed Gentry.
+She broke away from her parents at a young age, studying in Heidelberg, Germany, and then obtaining a Bachelor of Arts degree in English from University College, London.